AeKana/Portfolio/Million-Song-Dataset/README.md

 ```
 ![alt text](https://github.com/AeKana/Portfolio/blob/master/Million-Song-Dataset/average_song.png)

+As we can see, there are roughly 2 clusters of average song duration.
+During the late 1920's to mid 1960's the average duration of songs was about 160-200 secs.
+Starting from the 1970's, song duration increased dramatically ranging on average 230-250 secs.
+Perhaps as the generation increases, we demand longer songs?

 ## Reference
 Thierry Bertin-Mahieux, Daniel P.W.
 Ellis, Brian Whitman, and Paul Lamere.
 The Million Song Dataset.
 In Proceedings of the 12th International Society